puchee99/JOBcn-DS-2022/README.md

 We have the data in a `.csv` where the `Insect` column is the target to predict.

-Distribution of the data in the variables with a greater correlation with `y`:

-![product-screenshot]

 <p align="right">(<a href="#top">back to top</a>)</p>